-Learning how to become a wholesaler and understanding how to buy wholesale items and products is a great place to start.
+Learning how to become a wholesaler and understanding how to buy wholesale is a great place to start.
 You can take it further by browsing a popular wholesale directory and reading about how to get a wholesale license.

-It may appear as though you can pick a price, list your product, and make wholesale sales, but there’s more than meets the eye.
+It may appear as though you can pick a price, list your product, and make wholesale sales, but there’s more to what is wholesale than meets the eye.
 Continue reading to learn how to price your wholesale goods and the differences between pricing methods.

 What Is Wholesale Price?: Wholesale Price Definition

 Wholesale price is the cost a wholesaler or distributor pays a manufacturer for their goods.
 As you can imagine, the wholesale price depends on multiple factors, any number of which may be present or nonexistent in a given business.